Odd edge-colorings of subdivisions of odd graphs: Preliminaries

-The next result can be used to characterize odd $2$-edge-colorability of unicyclic graphs.
+The next result may be used to characterize odd $2$-edge-colorability of unicyclic graphs.

-\begin{proposition} Let $G$ be a unicyclic graph, and let $C\subseteq G$ be the (unique) cycle.
+\begin{proposition} Let $G$ be a unicyclic loopless graph, and let $C\subseteq G$ be the (unique) cycle.
 Then $\chi'_o(G)\leq3$.
+Moreover, the upper bound is attained if and only if the following two conditions hold simultaneously: \begin{itemize} \item[$(i)$] $\{v\in V(C):d_G(v)=2\}$ is odd-sized; \item[$(ii)$] $\{v\in V(C):d_G(v)\neq2$ and $d_G(v)$ is even$\}=\emptyset$. \end{itemize} \begin{proof} Let us first show that $G$ is odd $3$-edge-colorable.
+Since $G$ is unicyclic, Proposition~\ref{forest} allows for the assumption that $G$ is connected.
+Moreover, in view of Proposition~\ref{even order}, we may further assume that $G$ is bridgeless.
+However, from all assumed it readily follows that $G=C$.
+Hence $\chi'_o(G)=\chi'(C)\leq3$.

-Moreover, the upper bound is attained if and only if the following two conditions hold simultaneously: \begin{itemize} \item[$(i)$] $\{v\in V(C):d_G(v)=2\}$ is odd-sized; \item[$(ii)$] $\{v\in V(C):0\equiv_2d_G(v)\neq2 \}$ is empty. \end{itemize} \begin{proof} If $G=C$ then condition $(ii)$ is clearly met, and the statement is trivially true (as by then the notions `odd edge-coloring' and `proper edge-coloring' become equivalent).
-Assuming $G\neq C$, let $S=\{v\in V(C):d_G(v)\neq2\}$ and $\hat{S}=V(C)\backslash S$.
+Now we show that fulfilment of the conditions $(i)$ and $(ii)$ is both necessary and sufficient for the equality $\chi'_o(G)=3$ to hold.
+If $G=C$ then condition $(ii)$ is clearly met, and the characterization is trivially true (as by then the notions `odd edge-coloring' and `proper edge-coloring' become equivalent).
+Assuming $G\neq C$, let $S=\{v\in V(C):d_G(v)\neq2\}$ and $\widehat{S}=V(C)\backslash S$.
 Denote by $S'$ and $S''$, respectively, the subsets of $S$ comprised of those vertices $v$ for which the degree $d_G(v)$ is odd or even.
 Observe that for every $v\in S'$, a coloring of $E_C(v)$ extends to an odd $2$-edge-coloring of $E_G(v)$ if and only if it is monochromatic.
-Contrarily, for every $v\in S''$ each coloring of $E_C(v)$ extends to an odd $2$-edge-coloring of $E_G(v)$.
-Consequently, in view of Proposition~\ref{forest}, a given $k$-edge-coloring of $E(C)$ extends to an odd $k$-edge-coloring of $G$ if and only if it is dichromatic at each $v\in \hat{S}$ and monochromatic at each $v\in S'$.
-In particular, it is readily implied that $\chi'_o(G)\leq3$.
+Otherwise, for every $v\in S''$ each coloring of $E_C(v)$ extends to an odd $2$-edge-coloring of $E_G(v)$.
+Consequently, in view of Proposition~\ref{forest}, a given $2$-edge-coloring of $C$ extends to an odd $2$-edge-coloring of $G$ if and only if the coloring is dichromatic at each $v\in \widehat{S}$ and monochromatic at each $v\in S'$.

+So, if condition $(ii)$ fails to hold, then $\chi'_o(G)\leq2$.
+Indeed, simply select a vertex $v\in S''$, take a $2$-edge-coloring of $C$ that is monochromatic at each vertex from $S'$ and dichromatic at each vertex from $V(C)\backslash (S'\cup \{v\})$; by the above observation, such a coloring of $E(C)$ extends to an odd $2$-edge-coloring of $G$.